Merykson-a/mental-health-frontend/readme.md

-### :pill: Mental Health
+## :brain: Mental Health

 ```
-A portal/landing page with basic information about mental health.
+A website with relevant information about mental health.
+Project carried out for educational purposes by Merykson Acácio.
 ```

-## :hammer_and_wrench: Language/tools
+### :hammer_and_wrench: Language/tools

 -   HTML5 / CSS3
 -   Vue3